Philippines' Duterte to US over aid issue: 'Bye-bye America'

 The Philippines had been slated for another aid package after its previous five-year, $434 million poverty reduction program was successfully completed in May under Duterte's predecessor, Benigno Aquino III.

-The agency's spokeswoman Laura Allen said Thursday it will continue to monitor events in the Philippines before the next board review in March 2017.
+The agency's spokeswoman, Laura Allen, said Thursday that it would continue to monitor events in the Philippines before the next board review in March 2017.

 The U.S. decision is among the first signs of how concerns about the rule of law and human rights under Duterte could entail economic costs.